 Application Delivery Network

 Moreover, the shift to cloud based applications and storage has also driven up the demand for application delivery products.
-Sales from ADN products constitute close to 60% of F5's overall revenues.
-Moreover, F5 is the market leader in the application delivery market with around 26% market share.
+Sales from ADN products constitute more than 50% of F5's overall revenues.
+Moreover, F5 is the market leader in the application delivery market with more than 25% market share.

-We believe that the application delivery market will increase to over $7 billion by 2019 and F5's market share will increase to 36%.
+We believe that the application delivery market will increase to over $7 billion and F5's market share to increase marginally by, 2019.